gfldex/perl6-concurrent-file-find/README.md

 Return `List` of files, directories and symlinks as `Str` that are fetched by a background thread.
 The list got a role mixed in with the sole method `channel` that can be used to close the channel behind the `List` to abort any still ongoing fetching.
-This is a bit wonky any may produce a warning when the underlying `Promise` is `DESTROY`ed.
+This is a bit wonky and may produce a warning when the underlying `Promise` is `DESTROY`ed.
 There are various inclusive and exclusive filter options as described below.